HugoDSM-P/HugoDSM-P/README.md

 - Terraform
 - Python

-Currently doing a project evolving my Final Degree Project and bringing some serious DevOps mentality.
+Currently learning Python from zero to have skills in automation scripts.

+After the Python learning i will evolve my final degree project and bring a DevOps mentality.